-Proposals for project funding must be submitted through the grant application portal between September 1, 2021 and 11:59 PM on October 20, 2021.
+Proposals for project funding must be submitted through the grant application link on the Nature in the City website between September 1, 2025, and 11:59 PM on October 20, 2025.

 - Application Questions ask for detailed responses outlining the vision, plans for, and intended impact of your project.
-The application is divided into four categories: Administrative Questions, General Questions, Funding Questions, and Attachments. - Required Attachments In order to complete the application process, you will be required to submit supporting documentation including: - Project budget worksheet (budget template provided) - Photos of your potential site - A landscape plan that includes location of project, details of the project like plant and hardscape (gravel, pavers, stone, etc.) placement, a plant list, scale and the square footage of your project
+The application is divided into four categories: Administrative Questions, General Questions, Funding Questions, and Attachments. - Required Attachments In order to complete the application process, you will be required to submit supporting documentation including: - Project budget worksheet (budget template provided) - Photos of your potential site - A landscape plan that includes location of project, details of the project like plant and hardscape (gravel, pavers, stone, etc.) placement, a plant list, scale and the square footage of your project - An irrigation Plan that includes how the project area will be irrigated and what changes will need to be made to ensure plant establishment and long-term success of the landscape.

-Applications will be reviewed by the Grant Review Committee in November 2021 with awardees announced in mid December 2021.
+Applications will be reviewed by the Grant Review Committee in November 2025 with awardees announced in mid-December 2025.
 All grant recipients will be required to submit a final report on project activities upon completion of project implementation, as outlined in the sample Nature in the City Project Agreement.